RomainPuech/Paper-Friend/README.md

 - You can use the settings at the top left corner to prevent the creation of a recap.

-- You may want to download the files of the example folder and put them in your build folder as test data.
+- You may want to put the content of the "example" folder of the repo to test the app with some data we prepared.